WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 For word usage of specific terms, see [The American Heritage Dictionary](https://ahdictionary.com/).

 ## set

+Avoid using to describe user interactions with UI elements.
+Instead, use contextually relevant verbs.

+OK to use in developer documentation and for a technical audience.

+For more information, see [Interaction verbs]().

 ## setup, set up

 As a noun and an adjective, use *setup* and as a verb use two words as in *set up*.